ljmerza/chores/docs/NOTIFICATION_SCHEDULE_PLAN.md

 8) Update docs (`README`, `REMINDER_NOTES`) to describe schedules, defaults, and env knobs.

 ## Open Questions
-- Should users be allowed to request their own schedule (pending admin approval), or admin-only forever?
+- Admin-only control is confirmed; no member edits.
-- Limit number of send times per day (e.g., max 4) to prevent spam?
+- One send time per day is fixed; no multi-send per day.
 - Do we need separate schedules for children vs members, or a template system for bulk apply?